 In other words, you can sell better once you know why your customers are buying from you in the first place.

 Offering special discounts and offers to customers who pay on time or early is a great incentive that motivates your clientele to be prompt in paying your bills.
 Your profit margin might take a slight hit but that can still be offset by the ready cash in hand you’re receiving.
-Just think: Would it be better to have $10 in hand right now or $15 in a couple of weeks, especially when you have suppliers to pay off.
+Just think: Would it be better to have $20 in hand right now or $25 in a couple of weeks, especially when you have suppliers to pay today?

-It also encourages your customer to repeatedly buy from your store because you offer better deals.
-Ie; it is a smarter way of driving sales higher.
+It also encourages your customers to repeatedly buy from your store because you offer better deals.
+In short, offering a discount for prompt payment is a smart way to drive sales higher.

 Track your cash flow situation regularly

-Preparing well-informed cash flow projections for the coming month, quarter and even year can keep you alert on potential areas where your business needs to focus on.
-It is basically a two-part process.
+Preparing well-informed cash flow projections for the coming month, quarter and even year can keep you alert on potential areas where your business needs to focus.
+It is a two-part process.

 - Assess how much cash your business has in hand at the moment.
 Next, estimate how much money will be coming into the business from customers, outstanding receivable accounts such as service charges, partial collections of defaulting debts, and other sources.
 You need to have a rough estimate of when this cash inflow will be arriving as well.

 - Assess your cash outflow for the upcoming time period, be it a week, a month, or a quarter.
-Keep track of what you will be spending on such as utilities, equipment, rent, employee salaries, inventory, storage, and maintenance, etc.
+Keep track of what you will be spending on such as utilities, equipment, rent, employee salaries, inventory, storage, maintenance and other expenses.

 Carrying out these two important assessments will give you a great idea of how well your business can manage its incoming cash flows to meet upcoming cash outlays.
-Based on this, you can have quite accurate cash flow projections.
+Based on this, you can create accurate cash flow projections.

 Speeding up receivables